andreamiele/mlabc/intro.md

 ## Usage

 All chapters are written as [Jupyter Notebooks](https://jupyter.org/) combining explanations and example code.
-When teaching, I use [reveal.js](https://revealjs.com/) and [RISE](https://rise.readthedocs.io/en/stable/) to showcase them as live presentations.

 The content of this site is designed to be browsed thematically rather than sequentially.